SIGN UP FOR OUR NEWSLETTER TODAY

 Language: While the primary language spoken is Catalan, you’ll find that most of the locals also speak fluent English.

-Local time: Sa Coma is one hour ahead of GMT/UK time.
+Local time: Sa Coma is 1 hour ahead of GMT/UK time.

 Currency: The currency used is the Euro (€).